privacy first

 Website: We use Vercel Analytics to track anonymous pageviews.
 No cookies, no user IDs, GDPR compliant.

-• No telemetry from axint compile — it makes zero network calls
+• No source-code telemetry from axint compile — compilation still happens locally

 • No device fingerprinting, machine IDs, or hardware identifiers